 Everyone needs to know how to make a stunning and delicious buttercream frosting.
 This spiced brown buttercream frosting is subtly spiced like a gingerbread cookie, so it's ideal when you secretly want to eat gingerbread all year round.
 I'll show you how to make a classic buttercream frosting and how to spice it up brown butter style, and both versions are so, so easy!

-Honestly, this is the best buttercream frosting I've tried so far!
-Brown butter takes it to a whole new level, with just one extra step.
-So worth it!
-This frosting can easily be made into all different sorts of flavors, whether it being vanilla, chocolate or lemon cream cheese, but right now I'm in a cozy mood of spiced brown butter.
+This frosting can easily be made into all different sorts of flavors, whether it is vanilla, chocolate, or lemon cream cheese, but right now I'm in a cozy mood of spiced brown butter.

 What Exactly is Buttercream Frosting?